Automattic/jetpack/docs/monorepo.md

 #### Github Actions

 - action.yml
-## Layout

-Projects are divided into WordPress plugins, Composer packages, and Gutenberg editor extensions.

-* WordPress plugins live in subdirectories of `projects/plugins/`.
-The directory name should probably match the WordPress plugin name, with a leading "jetpack-" removed if applicable.
-* Composer packages live in subdirectories of `projects/packages/`.
-The directory name should probably match the package name with the leading "Automattic/jetpack-" removed.
-* Editor extensions live in subdirectories of `projects/editor-extensions/`.
-The directory name should match the feature name (without a "jetpack/" prefix).
-* GitHub Actions live in subdirectories of `projects/github-actions/`.
-The directory name should match the action name with the leading "Automattic/action-" removed.

-Tooling that's applicable to the monorepo as a whole, including tooling for generically handling projects, lives in `tools/`.

-WordPress, being a part of the Docker environment, gets installed into the directory `tools/docker/wordpress`, with non-monorepo plugins stored in `tools/docker/wordpress/wp-content/plugins`.

-Documentation that's applicable to the monorepo as a whole lives in `docs/`.

-All GitHub Actions configuration for the monorepo, including CI, lives in `.github`.
-We should strive to make things here generic rather than specifc to any one project.

-* Actual actions live in `.github/actions/`.
-If it doesn't have an `action.yml` file, it shouldn't be in there.
-* Pattern matchers (not associated with an action) go in `.github/matchers/`.
-* Other files specific to actions, including scripts used with `run:`, go in `.github/files/`.

-## Compatibility

-All projects should be compatible with PHP versions WordPress supports.
-That's currently PHP 5.6 to 8.0.

 ## Project structure

 We use `composer.json` to hold metadata about projects.
 Much of our generic tooling reads this metadata to customize handling of the project.
 Metadata keys used are: